LordPoc/Kitsu-AniList-Sync-Checker/README.md

 A small Flask web app that compares your Kitsu and AniList anime/manga libraries, shows mismatches (status/progress/missing items), and lets you sync individual entries to keep both sides aligned.

 > **Unofficial tool.** This project uses the public AniList GraphQL API and the Kitsu JSON:API but is not affiliated with either service.
-Use at your own risk.
+This tool was made with AI assistants use at your own risk.

 ---